DINESHKUMAR-05/License-Plate-Recognition-YOLOv10-easyOCR/README.md

 ## Overview

 This project aims to develop an automated system for detecting and recognizing license plates from images, videos, and live video feeds.
-The system leverages state-of-the-art computer vision technologies, specifically YOLOv10 for object detection and EasyOCR for optical character recognition (OCR).
+The system leverages state-of-the-art computer vision technologies, specifically YOLOv10n (Nano Architecture used for faster inferencing) for object detection and EasyOCR for optical character recognition (OCR).

 ## Features